operate-first/continuous-delivery/docs/setup_cd_pipeline.md

   Click on Create Robot Account and enter a name for the account.
 The username will become namespace+accountname where namespace is the name of the user or Organization.<br />
   ![quay-robot](/docs/quay-robots.png)

 - Click on the Robot creation, goto kubernetes secret and pass on that information to aicoe-ci instance.
-Currently you would have to pass it on by contacting us, we are still trying to figure out some alternative
+Currently you would have to pass it on by contacting us, we are still trying to figure out some alternative.

 - Once the secret is passed we could get that secret to the aicoe-ci instance, then it would be ready to be used as `registry-secret`.